What To Do If You Feel Traumatized By The Las Vegas Shooting

-A gunman opened fire on a group of concertgoers in Las Vegas on Sunday, killing more than 50 people and injuring hundreds of others.
+A gunman opened fire on a group of concertgoers in Las Vegas on Sunday, killing at least 58 people and injuring more than 500 others.
 This deadliest mass shooting in modern U.S. history is undoubtedly causing widespread grief and anxiety ― even in those who weren’t physically present.

 It’s not hard to feel personally affected by something so devastating, regardless of your own involvement.
 In fact, it may be out of your control: So-called vicarious trauma can be a biological response to horrifying events.